+MISSION

+Providing the highest quality health services in partnership with our people and the Alaska Tribal Health System

+VISION

+Alaska Native people are the healthiest people in the world

+VALUES

+Achieving excellence Native self-determination Treat with respect and integrity Health and wellness Compassion

+THE MUKLUK TELEGRAPH

 The Mukluk Telegraph is the official newspaper of the Alaska Native Tribal Health Consortium.

-The paper is published quarterly and distributed at no charge to patients, employees and partners of ANTHC statewide.
+The paper is published quarterly and distributed at no charge to customer-owners, employees and partners of ANTHC statewide.

+How are we doing?

 Have a suggestion or a compliment for the Mukluk Telegraph?

 We would love to hear from you.
 E-mail the ANTHC Marketing Department at marketing@anthc.org.

+SUBSCRIPTIONS

-CONTACT US Alaska Native Tribal Health Consortium Attention: Mukluk Telegraph 4000 Ambassador Drive, Anchorage, Alaska 99508 Phone: (907) 729-1899 E-mail: marketing@anthc.org Web: anthc.org/news SUBSCRIPTIONS Want to receive the Mukluk Telegraph in the mail?
+Want to receive the Mukluk Telegraph in the mail?
 Write to marketing@anthc.org and we'll add you to our mailing list.
 The Mukluk Telegraph is available online at anthc.org/news.

-MISSION Providing the highest quality health services in partnership with our people and the Alaska Tribal Health System

-VISION

-Alaska Native people are the healthiest people in the world
+STAFF

+Fiona Brosnan - ANTHC Marketing Director

+Amy DeBruhl - Communications Manager

+Lindsay Rexford - Marketing Manager

+Todd Henry - Multimedia Production Artist

+Darbi Daley - ANMC Sr. Hospital Marketing Specialist

+Allison McIntyre - Communications Specialist

+Selma Oskolkoff-Simon - Marketing Coordinator

+CONTACT US

+Alaska Native Tribal Health Consortium Attention: Mukluk Telegraph

+4000 Ambassador Drive, Anchorage, Alaska 99508

+Phone: (907) 729-1899 E-mail: marketing@anthc.org Web: anthc.org/news in-home water service and attributes to higher cases of respiratory diseases and skin infections.

 Eek

-pleased.
+Continued from page 2

+So it is no wonder that the community of Eek is extremely pleased.
 Bringing such a large and complex collaborative project to fruition has required the efforts of a large portion of ANTHC Environmental Health and Engineering employees including a dedicated field work crew.
-The project results would not be possible without the strong and talented efforts of Project Manager Steve Wilson, who manages a team of 26 employees, 18 of whom are local residents.
+The project results would not be possible without the strong and talented efforts of the 18 local residents working on the project.

 "Seeing the project in Eek reminds me of how much effort it takes to complete a project.
-There are so many people that touch a project, from securing funds, writing documents, designing, surveying, drawing, setting up the finances, ordering, purchasing, paying bills, shipping, constructing, keeping equipment running, educating, training, etc. It turns out to be an incredible amount

-of teamwork and planning to build

-Talk

-Behavior

-- Acting recklessly

-- Aggression

-Mood

-- Depressed

-- Angry or irritable

-- Ashamed

-- Anxious

-Continued from page 2

-these projects," said David Beveridge, ANTHC Environmental Health and Engineering Director of Project Management.
-Sauers praised working with Fritz Petluska, City Administrator, and Carlie Beebe, City Mayor, to develop this project, which will eliminate the honey bucket and bring clean, safe running water to the homes in their community.
-This successful project will help remove barriers to health and wellness by making adequate water for personal hygiene readily available and eliminating use of the honey bucket.
+There are so many people that touch a project, from securing funds, writing documents, designing, surveying, drawing, setting up the finances, ordering, purchasing, paying bills, shipping, constructing, keeping equipment running, educating, training, etc. It turns out to be an incredible amount of teamwork and planning to build these projects," said David Beveridge, ANTHC Environmental Health and Engineering Director of Project Management, ANTHC Project Manager Kurt Sauers stated that Fritz Petluska, City Administrator, and Carlie Beebe, City Mayor, have worked diligently and patiently with ANTHC for the last 12 years to develop this project, which will eliminate the honey bucket and bring clean, safe running water to the homes in their community.
+This successful project helps remove barriers to health and wellness by making adequate water for personal hygiene readily available.